openbmc/docs/README.md

 We have a few high-level objectives:

- * The OpenBMC framework must be extensible, easily to learn, and usable in a variety of programming languages.
+ * The OpenBMC framework must be extensible, easy to learn, and usable in a variety of programming languages.

  * Provide a REST API for external management, and allow for "pluggable"